ximonsson/gameboy/README.md

 * Gargoyle's Quest: crashes because it jumps somewhere it shouldn't.
 * Yoshi & Mario: jibberish on title screen.
 * Super Mario Land 2 - 6 Golden Coins: jumps to invalid memory addresses.
-* Asterix: used to work but now stopped - must be a timing thing in that case I think.

 ### TODO